Segmentation fault ruby 1.9.2p0 [x86_64-linux]

 Attached is the full stack trace and control frame data

-#2 Updated by naruse (Yui NARUSE) about 7 years ago
+#2 Updated by naruse (Yui NARUSE) over 7 years ago

 Can you show reproducible code?

 And can you show bucktrace made by a ruby built with -g option.

 #4 Updated by aguynamedryan (Ryan Duryea) over 7 years ago

 I think my install of RVM has ruby built with -ggdb so I'm going to attach my own report on the chance that it is helpful.